-The thing is, with this current trend of building e-road bikes that look almost indistinguishable from their unassisted counterparts, and opting for small batteries with lightweight compact motors.
-What you end up with is a slightly heavy road bike that has e-assist you can use for maybe 30-40 miles (constantly on) or double that if you’re really frugal with the assist.
+The thing is, with this current trend of building e-road bikes that look almost indistinguishable from their unassisted counterparts and opting for small batteries with lightweight compact motors.
+What you end up with is a slightly heavy road bike that has an e-assist you can use for maybe 30-40 miles (constantly on) or double that if you’re frugal with the assist.

 The electric bike motor industry has been going into overdrive these last couple of years, fine-tuning the technology and reducing weight.
 One of my consistently favourite motors over the years has been Giant’s SyncDrive, which is the result of a collaboration with Yamaha.

-Batteries have also undergone a transformation.
+Batteries have also transformed.
 With higher energy density and better cells, you can now have a battery that is lighter in weight and integrated into the downtube of the bike, whilst still giving a decent range.

 Giant SyncDrive Pro motor

-Electric assist is delivered using Giant’s PedalPlus 6-sensor technology, ensuring you get the right amount of assist in relation to your pedalling effort.
-Pedal lightly on a flat road and you won’t notice too much happening, but as soon as the road heads up hill and your pedalling effort increases you are rewarded with a smooth and seamless surge in power.
+Electric assist is delivered using Giant’s PedalPlus 6-sensor technology, ensuring you get the right amount of assistance concerning your pedalling effort.
+Pedal lightly on a flat road and you won’t notice too much happening, but as soon as the road heads uphill and your pedalling effort increases you are rewarded with a smooth and seamless surge in power.

 The same applies if you find yourself pedalling into a strong headwind – the motor will compensate for your increased effort, effectively cancelling out the wind resistance.

 But what happens when the assist cuts out after 15.5mph?
-Personally I felt the transition from assist to non-assist was fairly seamless.
-The only thing you will really notice is the extra weight of the bike.
+I felt the transition from assistant to non-assist was fairly seamless.
+The only thing you will notice is the extra weight of the bike.